GPII/universal/documentation/loginAndLogoutFlow.md

 ### Overview and APIs
 We support 3 different logon related URLs, namely:
-* `/user/:token/proximityTriggered` - change the logon state of the given token (i.e. log in or out)
+* `/user/:gpiiKey/proximityTriggered` - change the logon state of the given GPII key (i.e. log in or out)
-  * **Debounce rule**: any RFID actions is ignored for <mytoken> if a login/logout for <mytoken> is in progress OR if the last login/logout process for <mytoken> finished less than 5 seconds ago
+  * **Debounce rule**: any RFID actions is ignored for <myGpiiKey> if a login/logout for <myGpiiKey> is in progress OR if the last login/logout process for <myGpiiKey> finished less than 5 seconds ago
-  * If no user is logged in and debounce doesn't apply, log in <mytoken>
+  * If no user is logged in and debounce doesn't apply, log in <myGpiiKey>
-  * If <mytoken> is logged in and debounce doesn't apply, log out <mytoken>
+  * If <myGpiiKey> is logged in and debounce doesn't apply, log out <myGpiiKey>
-  * If another user is already logged in or in the process of logging in or out, log that user out and log in <mytoken>
+  * If another user is already logged in or in the process of logging in or out, log that user out and log in <myGpiiKey>

-* `/user/:token/login` - log the token in
+* `/user/:gpiiKey/login` - log the GPII key in
-  * If no user is logged in, <mytoken> will be logged in
+  * If no user is logged in, <myGpiiKey> will be logged in
   * If another user is logged in, nothing will happen and an error is returned

-* `/user/:token/logout` - log the token out
+* `/user/:gpiiKey/logout` - log the GPII key out
   * If no user is logged in, nothing happens
-  * if user mytoken is logged in, he will be logged out
+  * if user myGpiiKey is logged in, he will be logged out
   * If another user is logged in, nothing will happen and an error is returned

 In general, the the `proximityTriggered` URL should be used by proximity devices.
 This will take the appropriate action depending on whether the user is logged into the system or not.